 I'm an idealist, dreamer, organic farmer, and writer seeking beauty and sharing it with others along the way.
 My goal is to help you cultivate a life of beauty, simplicity, freedom, and adventure...right where you are.

 With my chef husband and two daughters (7 and 4), I'm slowly growing roots on our 17 acre farm in Santa Fe, Tennessee (just south of Nashville) and pursuing our dreams of shared meals at a long table under the stars, healing and beautifying the land, and creating a special community through simpler living.

 But you don't have to live on a farm in Tennessee to craft a beautiful life...trust me.
 I lived 11 years in big city Dallas surrounded by concrete, traffic, and construction cranes.
 Still, I sought out every field of green grass, hiking trail, and wildflower.
 I've seen the beauty of humanity in the tiniest, poorest most remote villages in India, I've walked wide-eyed through slums in Africa and washed my hair in water wells with the most joyful children at my side.
 And there's one thing I've learned: it's harder to seek and find beauty, simplicity, freedom, and adventure when we're immersed in our everyday obligations, routines, and to-do lists.
-Yes, the real challenge is finding them right here in what one of my favorite authors, Shauna Niequist, calls "this pedestrian life."
+The real challenge is finding them right here in "this pedestrian life," as one of my favorite authors, Shauna Niequist, calls it.

 ~ ~ ~ ~ ~

 A little more backstory?